tapaspal9/homepage/_posts/2023-05-17-predicate-ipfe-joc.md

 To our knowledge these are the first unbounded AB-IPFE schemes that are simultaneously **attribute-hiding** and **unbounded** — one maximizing security (full attribute-hiding in the standard model), the other maximizing succinctness (constant-size keys, simulation security) — turning a clean theoretical primitive into something that fits the messy, unbounded shape of real data.

 <div style="border-left:4px solid var(--global-theme-color,#0076df);background:rgba(128,128,128,.07);padding:.8rem 1.1rem;border-radius:0 8px 8px 0;margin:1.4rem 0" markdown="1">
 Want the formal definitions, the dual-system security proofs, and the full UQFE discussion?
-They're in the paper {% cite dowerah2023unbounded %}.
+They're in the paper {% cite dowerah2023unbounded %} and at [ePrint 2023/483](https://ia.cr/2023/483).
 </div>